Missed filing your ITR?

 When you buy a car or bike, its value diminishes slowly with time due to natural wear and tear.
 This phenomenon is known as depreciation.
 It is the reduced estimated value of a fixed asset within a financial year.

-The depreciation rate applicable to these vehicles differs as per the years it is used.
-The total depreciation amount can be calculated with the help of a car or bike value calculator.
+The depreciation rate applicable to these vehicles differs depending on the years they are used.
+The total depreciation amount can be calculated using a car or bike value calculator.
 The rate applicable to your vehicle will be as per the Income Tax Act and the Companies Act.

 Depreciation rates on different tangible and intangible assets have changed since the financial year 2017-18.
 The maximum rate presently applicable on any asset is 40%.

-Car depreciation rate as per Income Tax Act is based on its types.
+The car depreciation rate as per the Income Tax Act is based on its types.
 They are:

-The bike depreciation rate as per Income Tax Act is also classified in the same way as above.
+The bike depreciation rate as per the Income-tax Act is also classified in the same way as above.

-Car depreciation rates as per the Companies Act are:
+Car depreciation rates as per the Companies Act are as follows, with a useful life of 6-8 years:

 Companies Act 2013 also provides the depreciation rate applicable to motorbikes.
 These assets generally have a useful life of 10 years.